STICKER1998/Digital_Tools_for_Finance/README.md

 ### 2.Matlab Codes
    We use the matlab codes to implement the same model as Python code and draw all of the figures in reports.
-In order to run the code, you only need to open the `main_function.m` in matlab -> install the toolbox `Optimization Toolbox`-> Run `main_function.m` .
+In order to run the code, you only need to do

+   open the `main_function.m` in matlab -> install the toolbox `Optimization Toolbox` and `Parallel Computing Toolbox`-> Run `main_function.m` .

    All of results would be exported to the folder `data\result\matlab` directly and all of the figures would be shown on your computer at the same time.

 ## Report and Slides